Valens: Usurpation of Procopius (365–366)

-With Valens absent from the imperial city, Procopius, a maternal cousin of Julian, declared himself augustus on 28 September 365.
-Procopius had held office under Constantius II and Julian, and, according to Zosimus, may have been Julian's intended successor.
+Recent tax increases, and Valens' dismissal of Julian's popular minister Salutius, contributed to a general disaffection and to the acceptability of a revolution.
+With the emperor absent from the imperial city, Procopius, a maternal cousin of Julian, declared himself augustus on 28 September 365.
+Procopius had held office under Constantius II and Julian and was rumored to have been Julian's intended successor, despite how he had died without naming one.
 Jovian, aside from depriving him of his command, took no measures against this potential rival, but Valentinian regarded Procopius with hostility.
 Procopius met the danger from the new emperors with his own bid for power, emphasizing his connection to the revered Constantinian Dynasty: during his public appearances he was always accompanied by Constantia, the posthumous daughter of Constantius II, and her mother Faustina, the dowager empress.
-Recent tax increases, and Valens' dismissal of Julian's popular minister Salutius, contributed to a general disaffection and to the acceptability of a revolution.

-News of the revolt reached Valens at Caesarea in Cappadocia (Kayseri), after most of his troops had already crossed the Cilician Gates into Syria.
+News of the revolt reached Valens at Caesarea (Kayseri) in Cappadocia, after most of his troops had already crossed the Cilician Gates into Syria.
 His first reaction was despair, and he considered abdication and perhaps even suicide.
 Procopius quickly gained control of the provinces of Asia and Bithynia, winning increasing support for his insurrection.
 Valens recovered his nerve and sent an army to Constantinople; according to Ammianus Marcellinus, the soldiers defected to Procopius, whose use of his Constantinian hostages had met with some success.

 Having reappointed Salutius, Valens dispatched more troops under veteran generals, Arinthaeus and Arbitio, to march on Procopius.
 According to Ammianus Marcellinus and the later Greek historians Socrates Scholasticus and Sozomen, the forces of Valens eventually prevailed after eight months, defeating Procopius in battles at Thyatira and Nacoleia.
 On both occasions, Procopius was deserted by his own following in fear of their adversaries' formidable commanders.
 Put on trial by members of his own escort, Procopius was executed on 27 May 366.
-Ammianus Marcellinus relates that Procopius's relative Marcellus was proclaimed emperor in his place, but according to Zosimus he was swiftly captured and executed.
+Ammianus Marcellinus relates that Procopius' relative Marcellus was proclaimed emperor in his place, but according to Zosimus he was swiftly captured and executed.
 Valens could turn his attention back to external enemies, the Sasanian Empire and the Goths.

-Formation of the Valentinianic dynasty

-According to the Consularia Constantinopolitana, Valens's son Valentinianus Galates was born on 18 January 366.
-The same year, Valens's nephew Gratian was appointed consul and given the title nobilissimus puer.
-A severe illness in 367 encouraged Valentinian to appoint a successor, and he named the eight-year-old Gratian his co-augustus on 24 August.
-In 368 Valentinian and Valens were consuls for the second time.